Crash-Sentinel/xi/README.md

 - Actually getting some Linear Algebra into here
 - Sprucing up the integral and derivative code to be both more diverse in their methods and more optimized
+- Fixing up matrix.h to be fully functional
+- Providing more value to array.h

 ### Mathematical Constants included: